HL7/davinci-dtr/input/pagecontent/specification.md

 - The user must have authority to use DTR

 ##### Visibility of Usage Sessions to Other Users

+Depending on workflows within an organization, implementations **SHALL** allow for one authorized user to start a session, and have it completed by another authorized user.

 The [SMART on FHIR](http://hl7.org/fhir/smart-app-launch) and FHIR specification provide methods for discovering information about the user and how that user fits into the provider organization.
 With this information, the DTR process, possibly consulting with the payer and provider IT systems, can decide which usage sessions to expose to a given user.

 As an example, the DTR process may retrieve a Practitioner resource by retrieving the URL supplied in the `fhirUser` claim.
 The DTR process may then query the CareTeam or PractitionerRole resources to determine their relationship to other staff in the provider organization and determine if their usage sessions should also be made available.